 - settling any disputes with third parties

-- facilitating claim adjustment activities with the collaboration of third parties as required (e.g., property repairs, rehabilitation)
+- facilitating claim adjustment and investigating activities with the collaboration of third parties as required (e.g., property repairs, rehabilitation, engineers, inspectors/trades persons etc.)

 - detecting, investigating, and preventing errors and omissions

-- detecting, investigating, suppressing and preventing fraud or illegal activities, including by pursuing criminal or civil actions.
-Claim information may be pooled with information from other sources and may be subject to analysis for the limited purposes of preventing and investigating.
+- detecting, investigating, suppressing and preventing misrepresentation and fraud or illegal activities, including by pursuing criminal or civil actions.
+Claim information may be pooled with information from other sources and may be subject to analysis for these limited purposes.
 For this purpose, the information may be disclosed to fraud prevention organizations, other insurance companies, and the police, and databases or registers used by the insurance industry to analyze and check information provided against existing information.

 - making claim payments